pkrll/JavaScript/Dropster/README.md

         // of declaring a global variable for it. var self = this;
         // Create the progress bar object, and
-        // connect it to the Dropify plugin, if
+        // connect it to the Dropster plugin, if
         // it already does not exist.
 But keep it
         // inside a conditional statement, so that
         // we do not create loads of progress bars.